Toasted Cornbread and Apple Stuffing

-Cut the cornbread into 3/4-inch cubes and spread them out in a single layer on a baking sheet.
-Toast the cubes in the oven for 20 minutes.
+Cut cornbread into 3/4-inch cubes and spread in a single layer on a baking sheet.
+Toast cubes in the oven for 20 minutes.

-Meanwhile, brown the sausage in a large skillet or sauté pan, remove and drain half the fat from the pan.
-Place the pan back over the heat and add the butter.
-Sauté the onions, celery, apples and herbs in the butter until the vegetables are tender.
+Meanwhile, brown sausage in a large skillet set over medium heat.
+Remove cooked sausage and drain half the fat from the pan.
+Place pan back on the heat and add butter.
+Sauté onions, celery, apples and herbs in melted butter until vegetables are tender, 7 to 10 minutes.

-Stir in the sausage and cranberries.
-Pour in the cider and the stock, bring to a simmer and adjust the seasoning with salt and pepper.
+Stir in cooked sausage and cranberries.
+Pour in cider and stock.
+Bring to a simmer and adjust seasoning with salt and pepper, to taste.

-Place the cornbread cubes in a large bowl and pour in the sautéed mixture.
-Toss very gently to allow the cornbread to absorb the stock.
-If the stuffing is a little dry for your taste, add a little more stock.
+Place cornbread cubes in a large bowl and pour in sautéed vegetables.
+Toss very gently to allow cornbread to absorb stock.
+If stuffing is a little dry for your taste, slowly add more stock.

 I often make a big batch of turkey stock well before Thanksgiving and freeze it.
-Simply buy a bunch of turkey legs and/or parts; chop them up and simmer them in water seasoned with onions, celery, bay leaf, thyme, salt and pepper for 45 minutes to 1 hour.
-Strain the liquid and freeze it in mason jars until you need it for your stuffing and gravy.
+Buy a bunch of turkey legs and/or parts; chop them up and simmer in water seasoned with onions, celery, bay leaf, thyme, salt and pepper for 45 minutes to 1 hour.
+Strain the liquid and freeze it in jars until you need it for your stuffing and gravy.